golariu/rail-mounted/README.md

 ## License

 This work is licensed under the CC0 1.0 Universal license terms.
-Refer to the License.html file in this directory for details.
+Refer to the License file in this directory for details.

 ## Quick Start